xiaobin9107/CoCrTiMoW-HEA-data-and-ML-scripts/README.txt

-﻿1.测试数据&代码文件夹内含有如下四个文件夹 4 kinds of data with different descriptors and the machine learning scritpt, each one has a README.txt. data_Alldesc data_Onlyele data_Selecdesc
+﻿1.
+There are 4 kinds of input-data with different descriptors.
+Each one is in a directory within the input_data , machine learning scritpt and a README.txt. data_Alldesc data_Onlyele data_Selecdesc